Himalayan Balsam Jelly

 Hello everybody, and welcome to another episode of wildcrafting!

-Not long ago I discovered that most parts of the "invasive weed" called Himalayan Balsam are edible: young leaves (only cooked with water change!), seeds, and flowers.
-I started by making a Himalayan Balsam syrup that will be used in two of today's recipes, so make sure to head over to the syrup recipe and prepare that first.
+Not long ago I discovered that most parts of the "invasive weed" called Himalayan Balsam are edible: young leaves (only cooked with water change!), seeds, and flowers

-The recipes in this blogpost are all adapted from the German book Die Wildkräuter-Werkstatt by Peter Becker which translates to "The Wild Herb Workshop".
-They are tweaked to our vegan lifestyle as well as to our liking.
+Today's Himalayan Balsam jelly recipe is adapted from the German book Die Wildkräuter-Werkstatt by Peter Becker which translates to "The Wild Herb Workshop".
 If you speak German, I do recommend purchasing this book because I really love all the different wild foods such as acorns (I really want to do my first acorn harvest this fall!), ground elder, mahonia fruits, mock strawberry, Japanese knotweed – and Himalayan Balsam.
 For next year I'm planning to collect and use the seeds of Himalayan Balsam ...

 General Foraging Guidelines: